-12. As SCL is funded by the Government, HyD has to vet the building and structural submissions from MTRCL and conduct inspections of the completed railway works in order to ensure the quality of works.
-In this regard, HyD has established a building and structural submission vetting sub-team for processing the relevant submissions related to the SCL project, carrying out site inspections to ensure that the works are implemented in accordance with the approved submissions, witnessing site tests, and taking immediate remedial actions to rectify irregularities when necessary.
+13. As SCL is funded by the Government, HyD has to vet the building and structural submissions from MTRCL and conduct inspections of the completed railway works in order to ensure the quality of works.
+This is comparable to the vetting and site inspection work carried out by the Buildings Department for general building submissions.
+In this regard, HyD has established a building and structural submission vetting sub-team for processing the relevant submissions related to the SCL project, carrying out site inspections to ensure the works are implemented in accordance with the approved submissions, witnessing site tests, and taking immediate remedial actions to rectify irregularities when necessary.
 Moreover, the sub-team will have to conduct commissioning inspection to ensure that completed works meet the standards concerned.
 CE/RD1-3 is responsible for overseeing this sub-team.